SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mongodb-opentelemetry.md

 ### For metrics collection

 The MongoDB receiver fetches stats from a MongoDB instance using the [golang mongo driver](https://github.com/mongodb/mongo-go-driver).
-Stats are collected via MongoDB's `dbStats` `serverStatus` and `top` commands.
+Stats are collected via MongoDB's `dbStats`, `serverStatus`, and `top` commands.
 The MongoDB receiver extracts values from the result and converts them to OpenTelemetry metrics.

 ### For logs collection